JoshuaWise/tiny-schema/README.md

 # tiny-schema

-It's like `typeof`, but as a function.
+It's like `typeof`, but it's a function.

 ```js
 const schema = require('tiny-schema');